-While problems in an organization cannot always be avoided, it is the process in which the company responds to them that matters the most.
+While problems in an organization can’t always be avoided, it’s the process in which the company responds to them that matters the most.
 When employees can openly communicate with management and discuss their problems or concerns, satisfaction rates tend to increase.

 6. Create clear work objectives

-Setting clear goals and objectives and regularly discussing progress towards those goals will not only motivate employees, but it will also give them clear expectations and help them to better understand their role in the organization.
-Annual reviews can provide the environment that is needed to discuss role objectives, progress and overall evaluation.
+Setting clear goals and objectives and regularly discussing progress toward those goals will not only motivate employees, but it also gives them clear expectations and helps them better understand their role.
+Annual reviews can provide the environment needed to discuss role objectives, progress and overall evaluation.

 7. Understand what makes employees leave/stay

-It can also be useful to consider why your current employees are staying.
-In a similar method to an exit interview, discuss with existing employees the things they enjoy the most and the things they feel could be improved about the company.
+It can also be helpful to consider why your current employees are staying.
+In a similar method to an exit interview, talk to existing employees about the things they enjoy the most and the things they feel could be improved about the company.
 This can help you understand the company’s culture as a whole.

 8. Encourage professional work relationships

-Employees that are engaged with a company tend to feel more connected to its goals.
+Employees who are engaged with a company tend to feel more connected to its goals.
 Encourage and develop work relationships among employees through employee outings and events.

 9. Value a work/life balance